On Pareto-Optimal Estimation-Information Performance Limits of MIMO Integrated Sensing and Communications Systems: System Model

 \subsection{ISAC Signal and System}

-As shown in Fig. \ref{fig:ISAC_Setup}, the ISAC BS with $N$ antennas transmits a dual-functional signal $\X\in\mathbb{C}^{N\times T}$ for data communication and environmental sensing purposes, where $T\geq N$ is the duration of communication frame as well as the sensing snapshot number\footnote{In \cite{MIMO_capacity_no_CSI}, it is concluded that further increasing the transmit antenna number $N$ beyond $T$ does not further increase the capacity. $T\geq N$ is also assumed in \cite{MIMO-Radar-waveform,sensing_channel_assumption1} to guarantee the dimensionality requirement for channel estimation, i.e., it requires at least $N$ samples to estimate a matrix with $N$ columns.
-Therefore, for the sake of both sensing and communication, $T\geq N$ is required.}.
-The communication receiver has $\Nc$ receiving antennas, and the sensing receiver has $\Ns$ receiving antennas.
-The ISAC system can be written as
+As shown in Fig. \ref{fig:ISAC_Setup}, the ISAC Tx with $N$ antennas transmits a dual-functional signal $\X\in\mathbb{C}^{N\times T}$ for data communication and environmental sensing purposes, where $T\geq N$ is the duration of communication frame as well as the sensing snapshot number (e.g., coherent processing interval).\footnote{In \cite{MIMO_capacity_no_CSI}, it is concluded that further increasing the transmit antenna number $N$ beyond $T$ does not further increase the capacity. $T\geq N$ is also assumed in \cite{MIMO-Radar-waveform,sensing_channel_assumption1} to guarantee the dimensionality requirement for channel estimation, i.e., it requires at least $N$ samples to estimate a matrix with $N$ columns.
+Therefore, for the sake of both sensing and communication, $T\geq N$ is required.} The communication Rx has $\Nc$ receiving antennas; the sensing Rx has $\Ns$ receiving antennas.
+The general ISAC system can be described as